matrix-org/matrix-spec-proposals/proposals/1769-extensible-profiles-as-rooms.md

 This does not replace the current `displayname` and `avatar_url` field behaviour on `m.room.membership` events which we have today.

-This is an alternative to [MSC489](https://github.com/matrix-org/matrix-doc/issues/489).
+This proposal is an alternative to [MSC489](https://github.com/matrix-org/matrix-doc/issues/489).

 ## Client behaviour